How to Keep Your Lab Stockroom and Cold Reagents Organized

 Aliquot stock reagents (e.g. serum, trypsin, etc.) to ensure you have fresh, uncontaminated supplies.
 Whether or not it’s a shared reagent, pre-measured aliquots are an effective way to reduce the chance of source contamination.
 Aliquoting stock reagents into smaller volumes also helps preserve the stability of the stock reagent by reducing the number of freeze-thaw cycles of the entire stock.
 Label the new containers with the contents, the date it was aliquoted, and expiry date, if applicable.
 As a bonus, if someone from another lab needs to borrow a reagent, you can give them a pre-prepared aliquot rather than your whole stock container.

 Whenever someone leaves the lab, complete a “departure checklist” that includes reviewing, organizing, labeling, or discarding stored reagents .
 This process will minimize the accumulation of reagents stored in the lab and ensure new lab members have space to store their own supplies.

-You can be more efficient by wasting less time looking for reagents buried deep in the stockroom or fridge.
+You can be more efficient by wasting less time looking for reagents buried deep in the stockroom, fridge, or freezer.
 Another way to increase your efficiency is by adopting more efficient technologies for your research.